My Fuzzy Valentine: Plot

-Bob gets to the bar only to find out the love tester machine has long since been sold but Health Inspectors Hugo and Ron pop up to inform him they know who bought the machine because they're planning to inspect the place that has it.
-When Hugo finds out Bob wants to buy it for Linda, Hugo refuses to tell them where the love tester is so Bob and the kids follow him on his inspection route.
+Bob gets to the bar only to find out the love tester machine has long since been sold, but Health Inspectors Hugo and Ron pop up to inform him they know who bought the machine because they're planning to inspect the place that has it.
+When Hugo finds out Bob wants to buy it for Linda, Hugo refuses to tell them where the love tester is, so Bob and the kids follow him on his inspection route.
 They try to break into Hugo's inspection van to get his clipboard of places he's investigating, and after some bickering, Ron shows up and offers them a copy of the list.
 Bob drives to several restaurants and ends up at an Asian lounge.
-He finally finds the love tester machine only to discover someone has recently purchased the machine out from under him ‒ Hugo.
+He finally finds the love tester machine, only to discover that Hugo has purchased it out from under him.

 After a somewhat heartfelt plea, Hugo opts to sell the love tester to Bob for $500, five times what Hugo paid.
 Bob ultimately forks over the cash and starts talking about how he carved his and Linda's initials in the machine when he discovers the initials don't match.
-It turned out he was remembering a Valentine with an old girlfriend he dated before he met Linda.
-Bob desperately tries to get his money back but Hugo laughs and declares no refunds.
+It turned out he was remembering a Valentine's Day with an old girlfriend he had dated before he met Linda.
+Bob desperately tries to get his money back, but Hugo laughs and declares no refunds.

-Meanwhile, Linda cycles through one minute conversations and speed hand holding during her little Valentine event when Sergeant Bosco stops by to inform her someone robbed a nearby jewelry store.
+Meanwhile, Linda cycles through one-minute conversations and speed hand-holding during her little Valentine event when Sergeant Bosco stops by to inform her that someone robbed a nearby jewelry store.
 When Linda finds out the sergeant is divorced, she drags him into the speed dating mix.
 However, the sergeant soon hijacks the event by having everyone say a dark secret, reasoning that if you know someone's worst stuff and can handle it, then you have a shot at staying together.
-Linda vehemently disagrees with all the negativity and secret spilling (something everyone is eager to do) which ultimately ends with her snatching the sergeant's gun, thinking that "symbol of authority" is the only reason her speed dating participants listened to him over her.
+Linda vehemently disagrees with all the negativity and secret spilling (something everyone is eager to do), which ultimately ends with her snatching the sergeant's gun, thinking that "symbol of authority" is the only reason her speed dating participants listened to him over her.

 Bob and the kids arrive with the love tester just in time to see Linda get arrested for grabbing the sergeant's firearm.
 She laments her mistake but asks where Bob's been this whole time.
-She hears the whole story about the kids playing hooky and Bob spending hundreds on something that wasn't even from a memory of her and she declares it the best valentine ever.
-Just the fact that he spent so much time and effort for something he thought she'd love merits the title of "so romantic".
+When she hears the whole story about the kids playing hooky and Bob spending so much time and effort on something he thought she'd love, she declares it "so romantic" and the best Valentine's ever.